 In general there are two types of shares ‘ordinary’ and ‘preference’.
 Preference shares as the name suggests provide a benefit over and above those available to those holding ordinary shares.
 In most cases, the preference will relate to either voting rights and/or payment of company dividends depending on the provisions of the articles of association.

 This is the address where a company is officially located in Ireland and where all process/official documents are served.
 It does not have to be the address where the business is actually carried out.
 Residential addresses are permitted.
 A copy of a company’s official books must always be kept at the registered address for the benefit of both shareholders and other interested parties.

 The shareholders are the people (or other companies) which invest their money in a company in return for shares.
 These shares give the holders various rights, such as the right to vote at general meetings, the right to receive a dividend when the company makes a profit and the right to receive their money back, if funds are available, when the company is finally liquidated.

 Corporate shareholders are allowed and shares may be held jointly by two or more people.

 Special and ordinary resolutions

-All companies are bound by their memorandum and articles of association.
+All companies are bound by their constitution.
 However, where it is deemed desirable changes can be made.
 Meetings called by the shareholder(s) provided the applicable majority exists.
-In the case, of 'ordinary' resolutions, which generally deal with day to day and/or matters of lesser importance, a simple majority is all that is normally required.
+In the case, of ‘ordinary’ resolutions, which generally deal with day to day and/or matters of lesser importance, a simple majority is all that is normally required.

-In the case of 'special' resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are the norm depending on the particular memorandum and articles of association used.
+In the case of ‘special’ resolutions, which tend to deal with structural and matters of greater importance, majorities of either two thirds or three quarters are the norm depending on the particular constitution used.